garfix/richard/tests/integration/pam/README.md

 predicted theme

 ### Knowledge structures

 Stored knowledge about plans and goals
-- is this knowledge declarative or procedural (i.e. part of the reading algorithm?)

 goals
 - preserving his right to drive
 - the cop not to give him a summons
+- a goal may be recurring (pay the rent)

 plans
 - asking, bargaining